GoogleCloudPlatform/golang-docker/runtime-builder/tests/README.md

 ### Caveat
 There is an issue with the authentication of the test framework.
-The test robot of the cloud container build system doesn't have the correct authentication to read the monitoring metrics or log entries.
+The test robot of the Cloud Build system doesn't have the correct authentication to read the monitoring metrics or log entries.
 Affected tests are skipped until the issue is fixed.